Cracking The CSED Code: Unraveling The Mystery Of IRS CSED

 When the IRS receives a request for a Collection Due Process (CDP) hearing, the collection period is put on hold until either the taxpayer withdraws the request or the CDP determination is final, including any court appeals.
 The collecting period is extended to 90 days from the date of the final determination if there are less than 90 days until the CSED at the time the determination becomes final.
 Please consult Publication 1660.

-If you submit an innocent spouse claim, only the running of the requesting spouse's collection period is suspended from the date the innocent spouse claim was submitted until the earlier of the dates a waiver is submitted, the 90-day petitioning tax court deadline expires, or, if tax court is requested, the date the tax court decision becomes final, plus, in each case, the collection period is extended by an additional 60 days.
+If you file a "innocent spouse" claim, only the requesting spouse's collection period stops from the date the claim was filed until the earlier of the dates a waiver is filed, the 90-day deadline for petitioning tax court expires, or, if tax court is requested, the date the decision becomes final.
+In either case, the collection period is also extended by an extra 60 days.
 Observe Topic 205.

 The IRS is prohibited from starting an administrative or judicial collection process for the assessed debt once a particular collection period has passed.